moshix/breakweb/README.md

 '- to slow down the ball'
 '+ to accelerate the ball'
 P to pause and unpause the game
+B for Boss key - pauses the game and displays some boring code

 ![Alt text](https://moshix.dynu.net/breakweb.png "Screenshot")